 This search will reveal when and where a SSN was issued, as well as alert clients to any particular problems, such as identifying SSNs that have never been issued, those that were issued to a deceased person, or SSNs that were issued before an applicant was born.
 The SSN Trace is a crucial component of criminal history research as the address history is the roadmap used to select court jurisdictions that should be researched for criminal records.

-Clients who order a SSN Trace online can view the results instantly, allowing them to use that information for criminal history ordering purposes.
+A SSN Trace online can view the results instantly, allowing them to use that information for criminal history ordering purposes.

-Our SSN Trace report will typically show:
+Our CRA's SSN Trace report will typically show:

 - If the social security number has been validly issued